Wood-decay fungus: Natural durability

 Natural durability is the inherent capability of wood to tolerate and resist fungal decay and insect attacks, such as woodboring beetles and termites, and marine organisms.
 This protective feature is attributable to specific biological compounds, called extractives that are toxic to wood-destroying organisms.
-Along with the tree’s growth, the sapwood converts into heartwood and this brings physical and chemical changes to the wood.
+Along with the tree's growth, the sapwood converts into heartwood and this brings physical and chemical changes to the wood.
 As a result, the permeability decreases while the natural durability increases.
 Thus, the extractives responsible for natural durability are mainly present in the heartwood, although they may also be contained in small amounts in the sapwood.
 Different chemicals have been isolated from the heartwood of naturally rot-resistant trees and have shown to be protectants, including polyphenols, lignans (e.g. gmelinol, plicatic acid), flavonoids (e.g. mesquitol), tropolones (e.g. hinokitiol and other thujaplicins), sesquiterpenoids (e.g. α-cadinol).
 The natural durability varies between tree species, geographic regions, environmental conditions, growth stage, and increases with the age.
 Thereby, some trees are more resistant to fungal diseases and insects and their timber lasts longer than other trees.
 Notably, the timber of these trees remain durable for a long-time period, even around a century, thereby they have been used as a reliable building material for centuries.
 Since the young trees do not produce enough protecting chemicals, some trees grow with a hollow, rotten trunk at an early age.
 However, the stands of old-growth trees are more naturally durable than second-growth stands.
-Tree species that have significant natural durability include Lagarostrobos franklinii (Huon pine), Intsia bijuga (Ipil), Eucalyptus species (Ironbark), Podocarpus totara (Totara), Vitex lucens (Puriri), Agathis australis (Kauri), trees of the Cupressaceae family, such as Chamaecyparis obtusa (Hinoki cypress), Thuja plicata (Western red cedar), Thujopsis dolabrata (Hinoki asunaro), Juniperus cedrus (Canary Islands juniper), Cedrus atlantica (Atlas cedar), Chamaecyparis taiwanensis (Taiwan cypress), and many other species belonging to this family.
+Tree species that have significant natural durability include Lagarostrobos franklinii (Huon pine), Intsia bijuga (ipil), some Eucalyptus species (ironbark), Podocarpus totara (totara), Vitex lucens (puriri), Agathis australis (kauri), and trees of the Cupressaceae family, such as Chamaecyparis obtusa (Hinoki cypress), Thuja plicata (Western red cedar), Thujopsis dolabrata (Hinoki asunaro), Juniperus cedrus (Canary Islands juniper), Cedrus atlantica (Atlas cedar), Chamaecyparis taiwanensis (Taiwan cypress), among others.

 According to the EN 350:2016 standards by the APA – The Engineered Wood Association, the durability of wood and wood-based products to fungal decay can be classified into five categories: very durable (DC1); durable (DC2); moderately durable (DC3); slightly durable (DC4); and not durable (DC5).
-And the durability to insect attacks can be categorized as durable (DC D); moderately durable (DC M); and not durable (DC S).
+The durability to insect attacks can be categorized as durable (DC D); moderately durable (DC M); and not durable (DC S).
 Generally, the heartwood of durable tree species is considered as very durable, whereas the sapwood of all tree species is considered as not durable and is the most vulnerable.